-And tarry with him a few days, until thy brother's fury turn away;...
+And this stone, which I have set for a pillar, shall be God's house: and of all that thou shalt give...
 This passage belongs to the Jacob narratives which demonstrate God's sovereign election overriding human merit and the transformation of a deceiver into Israel, the father of the twelve tribes.
 The Jacob cycle shows how divine purposes advance through flawed individuals whom God graciously transforms.